 Any person, who is affected by noise levels which are higher than the noise levels permitted under NESREA Regulations, can lodge a complaint with NESREA for investigation and substantiation after which the noise will be abated or controlled to permitted levels, under NESREA supervision.

 A complainant does not need to show or prove personal loss or injury, or discomfort caused by the emission of the alleged noise, before such a complainant can lodge a complaint with NESREA.

 This is a free educational material.
 It does not serve as a source of solicitation, advertisement or the offering of legal services or advice of any kind.
 No Client/Attorney relationship is therefore created.
 Readers are strongly advised to always seek from qualified Legal Practitioners, competent legal counselling to their specific factual situation.

 Intellectual Property Protected!

 This material is protected by International Intellectual Property Laws and Regulations.
-This material can therefore ONLY be reproduced or re-distributed for non-profit educational purposes under the strict condition that our Authorship is explicitly acknowledged, and our Disclaimer Notice is prominently displayed.
+This material can therefore only be reproduced or re-distributed for non-profit educational purposes under the strict condition that our Authorship of this material is explicitly acknowledged, and our above Disclaimer Notice is prominently displayed.